vuejs/awesome-vue/README.md

   - [Glovo](https://glovoapp.com/en/) - On-demand delivery
   - [MySigMail](https://mysigmail.com/create) - MySigMail is a free, in browser, email signature generator without creating account
   - [Wordguru](https://wordguru.netguru.com) - A simple verbal game where you split into teams and try to guess as many keywords as you can.
+  - [ApiFlash](https://apiflash.com) - A Chrome based screenshot API built on top of AWS Lambda for Developers

 ### Interactive Experiences